Work & Settle in USA

 US work visa requirements for Indians

-• A passport valid for travel to the United States with at least six months validity beyond your intended time of stay in the US and blank pages for immigration stamping.
+• Valid Passport: Your passport must be valid for at least six months beyond your intended stay in the US.

 Documents required for the US Embassy